Bernie Sanders Wants To Help Trump Fix His Failed Healthcare Bill

 — Reuters Top News (@Reuters) March 27, 2017

 According to Business Insider, Senator Bernie Sanders stepped forward to help President Trump make the proper adjustments to his failed healthcare plan, citing his own bill as a potential template for repairs.
-Sanders’ pending healthcare bill includes a ‘Medicare-for-all’ feature that would ensure service for all citizens, regardless of insurance status.
-This could fall in line with Trump’s political motions, as the President has expressed a desire to cover ‘everybody’, per Business Insider.
+Sanders’ pending healthcare bill includes a “Medicare-for-all” feature that would ensure service for all citizens, regardless of insurance status.
+This could fall in line with Trump’s political motions, as the President has expressed a desire to cover “everybody,” according to Business Insider.

 “It is a commonsense proposal, and I think once the American people understand it, we can go forward with it.”

 Sanders was just as critical of President Obama’s healthcare system, explaining that “the deductibles are too high, premiums are too high, the cost of healthcare is going up at a much faster rate than it should.”
 Sanders has been considered an opponent of the Democratic Party, especially after the fallout surrounding his presidential campaign and the DNC, as reported by an earlier Inquisitr article.
-Bernie Sanders leads polls all across the nation in regards to political popularity, leadership of the Democratic Party, and even a hypothetical 2020 candidacy poll.
+Bernie Sanders leads polls all across the nation in regard to political popularity, the leadership of the Democratic Party, and even a hypothetical 2020 candidacy poll.
 Sanders’ supporters refuse to be dismissed and seem content to fight to the bitter end.
 With Trump’s rapidly failing policies, Sanders is in a position to offer an experienced helping hand.
 Sanders has been a warrior for social justice, economic equality, and healthcare rights for more than four decades.

 Trump supporters have found the silver lining in the failure of the AHCA, reports CNN.
 Mike Caudill of Mountain Comprehensive Health Corporation explained that pulling the bill allows President Trump to give it the proper adjustments before it’s officially implemented, which could prevent detrimental short-term side effects.

 “This gives an opportunity for Trump to reach across the aisle.
 I hope he breaches the divide that exists between the parties.”

 That time when @MarcoRubio pointed out that Trump didn't have a health-care plan.
 Oh well. pic.twitter.com/g5nkJWQ2Yu